stanford-crfm/levanter/docs/design/Ray-Job-Manager.md

 ## Ray+TPU+Docker

 So above we have the core idea of how to use Ray with TPUs.
-However, there are a few additional complications when we want our jobs to be running separate docker containers.
+However, there are a few additional complications when we want our jobs to be running in separate docker containers.
 Some of this is just dealing with Ray+Docker, but some of it is Ray+TPU+Docker specific.

 ### Ray+Docker